TrinhXuanTam/haskell-ascii-art-generator/README.md

 ## Coding style

+### Formatting

-For consistent code style across the project, hindent is used, a Haskell pretty printer.
+For consistent code style across the project, hindent, a Haskell pretty printer, is used.

 Install hindent with this command: